Generations Keynote Speaker Brian Carter

 - How to make sure everyone feels valuable and included, and your organization creates a win-win with everyone.

-GEN Revenue: The ABC’s of What The 5 Generations Want!
+GEN Revenue: The ABC’s of What People of All Ages Want!

 In this fun, research-based talk, attendees learn: